-- e) Other than drying, sweeping or any tyre rubber left when cars leave their pit stop position, Competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate. - f) Competitors must not paint lines on any part of the pit lane. - g) Other than under d) above no equipment may be left in the fast lane.

-- h) Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete. - i) It is the responsibility of the Competitor to release his car after a pit stop only when it is safe to do so.
+- f) Other than drying, sweeping or any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the FIA safety delegate. - g) Competitors must not paint lines on any part of the pit lane. - h) Other than under e) above no equipment may be left in the fast lane. - i) Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete. - j) It is the responsibility of the competitor to release his car after a pit stop only when it is safe to do so.
+The competitor must also provide a means of clearly establishing, when being viewed from the front of the car, when that car was released. - 23.2 Under exceptional circumstances the race director may ask for the pit entry to be closed during the race for safety reasons.
+At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.